jamescrutchley/KnightsTravails/README.md

 ## Implementation:

-The shortest path is found by doing a breadth-first-search on a 'Knight's graph' - which represents all legal moves a knight can make on a chessboard.
+The shortest path is found by doing a breadth-first-search on a 'Knight's graph'.

 Though setup here like an 8x8 chessboard, the Graph class can be arbitrarily extended to represent a board of any n x n size.